I-TEAM: Have you gotten the Social Security scam call? What's being done to protect those nine precious digits.

 Once it's gone, it amounts to more than just a loss of nine digits; it's the golden gift for scammers during this season, all at the expense of yours.

 The best form of protection is prevention.
 Experts say look into options of freezing your credit or enroll in a credit monitoring service.
-Once you're a victim of Social Security identity theft, or any identity theft, you can get your information back, but it's a complex long road to recovery.
+Once you're a victim of Social Security identity theft, or any identity theft, you can get your information back,

 You would need to file a report with the local sheriff's office.
-Then, report what happened to the Office of Inspector General.

 Afterward, you would need to contact the big three nationwide tax credit bureaus: TransUnion, Equifax, and Experian.